vdwell/prober/README.md

 # prober
-python code to constantly send icmp requests to multiple hosts and return result to influxdb
+python code to constantly send icmp requests from vrfs of linux os to multiple hosts and return result to influxdb